Ayesha-Jan/stitch-atlas/README.md

 Explore the textile traditions of the world:

-- Interactive map with tappable region markers
+- Interactive map with tappable region markers.
-- Regions are defined in a local JSON file
+- Regions are defined in a local JSON file.
 - Tap a marker to view full details, including:
   - Region
   - Countries